sagemath/trac_to_gh/Issue 5196.md

 # Issue 5196: installation manual needs to be updated

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5196

 Original creator: cwitty